Teradata Heuristics – How Skew improves the Estimations

 WHERE

-The Optimizer uses the skew information it has about column first_column to make the estimation even more accurate:
+The Optimizer utilizes the skew information regarding the first_column column to improve the estimation accuracy.

-Suppose the column first_column is available in more than 75% of the rows (because the statistics histogram stores biased values).
-In that case, the 75% estimation will be replaced with a better estimation, namely, the real number of rows (the frequency of the skewed value).
+Suppose the column “first_column” appears in over 75% of the rows due to biased values in the statistics histogram.
+In that case, the estimation of 75% will be substituted with the actual occurrence of the skewed value, resulting in a more accurate estimation.

 COLLECT STATISTICS ON The_Table COLUMN first_column; – 5,000 rows with value ‘A’